 January 26, 2016

 I can understand why they need to use potentiometers.
-In most designs the potentiometers are used to balance the raw analog signals produced by the Incremental Encoder sensor.
-A potentiometer is the perfect component for this, you fire up the Incremental Encoder during test, lay a scope probe on it and dial the value specified by Engineering.
-For most encoder designs, the only other option is to guess at some resistor values hoping that you don’t have to solder and unsolder resistors too many times until you hone in the correct signal, as that would be a very time consuming process.
+In most designs the potentiometers are used to balance the raw analog signals produced by the incremental encoder sensor.
+A potentiometer is the perfect component for this, you fire up the incremental encoder during test, lay a scope probe on it and dial the value specified by engineering.
+For most encoder designs, the only other option is to guess at some resistor values hoping you don’t have to solder and unsolder resistors too many times until you hone in the correct signal, as that would be a very time consuming process.

-Here are a few of the PCBs from various manufacturers , the potentiometers are circled in Red:
+Here are a few of the PCBs from various encoder manufacturers with the potentiometers circled in red: